 The pressure is officially on for Philly, who must take the next game to avoid going down 0-2 before traveling to Atlanta.

-BetMGM’s series prices for both teams are the exact same at -110.
+BetMGM’s series price for both teams is the exact same at -110.

 Considering one of these teams will qualify for the Eastern Conference Final, they each have fairly favorable odds to win the championship.
 The Sixers have odds of +1400, compared to Atlanta at +2000.